Jabril-Mahamud/LifeOS/README.md

 ## Demo

-A hosted demo of this example application will be available soon.
+A hosted demo of this application will be available soon.

 ## Getting Started